Benign Strategic Nostalgia.

 In that light, assessments and arguments based on nostalgia for a benign strategic past where issue-linkage could be abandoned and trade and security could be decoupled now seems naive at best and foolhardy at worst.
 But then again, I do not have skin in the game when it comes to past foreign policy decisions that have, in a path-dependent way, led us to where we are today.

-4 thoughts on “Benign Strategic Nostalgia.
+4 Replies to “Benign Strategic Nostalgia.”

 1. I follow you entirely in noting that the comments from mentioned former PM are ‘a little bit rich,’ however, the present difficulties are perhaps compounded by two significant developments: 1. foreign policy independence has already been ceded by joining unequivocally with the NATO alliance in their project to destroy Russia, and also participating in two NATO Summits et c.; and 2. the recent dalliance with BlackRock for investment in ‘clean energy.’
 Of course we already have clean energy from the Clyde Dam….
 And we don’t need our economy to be bought out by World Capitalism, which will inevitably result in reduced economic independence.
 The ‘clean energy’ bit is simply the bait on the fish-hook… On the other side, it should be abundantly clear by now that NATO simply cannot win the proxy conflict in Ukraine, and that the underlying purpose of the whole affair was to cause pain to Russia.
 Thus, we were severely hood-winked on this one too.
 And, once one swallows these two, hooks, lines and sinkers, then it becomes very difficult to get free again…..